 B. Business Relationships

-In general, when individual members of the University community or their family members have financial interests in a business or are involved in a business as an owner, operator, or as an executive officer, they must be alert to the possibility that a conflict of interest may arise, if the business has a relationship with the University.
+In general, when individual members of the University community or their Family Members have Financial Interests in a business or are involved in a Business as an owner, operator, or as an executive officer, they must be alert to the possibility that a Conflict of Interest may arise, if the Business has a relationship with the University.
 If the enterprise does business with the University, or proposes to do business with the University, the individual is expected to disclose that fact.
-Generally, there will be no conflict of interest if the individual is not in a position to influence the University with respect to the business in which the individual or family member has an interest.
-Members of the University community may not review, approve, or administratively control contracts or business relationships when the contract or business relationship is between the University and a business in which the individual or a family member has a financial interest or when the individual or a family member is an employee of the business and is directly involved with activities pertaining to the University.
-This section is not intended to apply to the adoption of textbooks, software, or other teaching aids written by faculty members or their family members for use in their own course of instruction, although such use must have prior approval from the faculty member’s department chair or dean, must be related to the faculty member’s or such faculty member’s Family applicable rules and regulations of the University.
+Generally, there will be no Conflict of Interest if the individual is not in a position to influence the University with respect to the Business in which the individual or Family member has an interest.
+Members of the University community may not review, approve, or administratively control contracts or business relationships when the contract or business relationship is between the University and a Business in which the individual or a Family Member has a Financial Interest or when the individual or a Family Member is an employee of the Business and is directly involved with activities pertaining to the University.
+This section is not intended to apply to the adoption of textbooks, software, or other teaching aids written by faculty members or their Family Members for use in their own course of instruction, although such use must have prior approval from the faculty member’s department chair or dean, must be related to the faculty member’s or such faculty member’s Family applicable rules and regulations of the University.

 C. Gifts and Contributions